chainorders/upwood/cdk-deployment/README.md

-# Welcome to your CDK TypeScript project
+# Deployment

-This is a blank project for CDK development with TypeScript.
+This project contains AWS CDK scripts to deploy all the AWS components.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The deployment of Blockchain components is a prerequisite for the deployment of the backend.

 ## Useful commands